 When it comes to dieting, one of the most common issues that prevents success is a mindset which focuses on the wrong aspects of the dietary change itself.
 While it may be tempting to dive in with both feet and totally overhaul your dietary life, this is what usually leads to failure.

 Going from 0 to 100 overnight just isn’t realistic for the vast majority of people and is going to make the process of dieting much harder on you than it should be.
-Your own goals the goals of your subconscious mind don’t always align, and this is one of the best examples of that.
+Your own goals and the goals of your subconscious mind don’t always align, and this is one of the best examples of that.
 Your brain naturally gets comfortable in any pattern of living so long as you keep surviving (the main goal of your brain).
 This makes your brain naturally resistant to almost any major changes in lifestyle, and it will fight back against these changes whether you like it or not.

 This is why suddenly switching all of your carbohydrates to vegetables, doubling your protein intake, cutting all sugar, drinking a gallon of water a day, and getting up at 6am for a heavy workout can’t all be done overnight.